On-street electric charging questions and answers

 How can you guarantee a space outside your house?

 Most on-street parking is on the public highway, so spaces can't be allocated exclusively for individuals.
 We recognise, that in some areas, parking outside of the home is at a premium.
 In these areas, this may not be a suitable way forward.
 In other areas, however, this isn't the case.
-For these, a cable gully is a potential option for electric vehicle (EV) charging that is worth exploring.
+For these, a cable channel is a potential option for electric vehicle charging that is worth exploring.

 What's to stop people from cutting cables?